brunafleitec/brunafleitec/README.md

 ## Hi, there!
 I'm Bruna 👋

 ### About
-I'm a student of Systems Analysis and Development at PUC/GO and I'm part of the Rocketseat platform web development learning programs.
+I'm a student of Systems Analysis and Development at PUC/GO.

 ### Current stack
 - 👩🏽‍💻 Main language: `JavaScript`